jessfuchs/cre_turnover/01_scrmshaw/generation/README.md

 ## 3. Define the target species

-The 25 newly analyzed species are specified in:
+Species to generate are listed in:

 ```text
 species.txt